-Providers may only bill for the time that services are provided in the presence of the client.
-The payment value of CPT® 97545 and 97546 takes into consideration that some work occurs outside of the time the client is present (for example, team conference, plan development).
+Providers may only bill for the time that services are performed while the worker is in the clinic participating in their program.
+The reimbursement rates of CPT® 97545 and 97546 and local codes 1023M and 1024M account for the fact that some work occurs outside of the time the worker is present (for example, creation of the initial plan of care or documentation of worker progress).